Overall Score

 -

-Purge unused CSS medium
+Audit and remove unused CSS from theme/plugins medium

 -